MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeviceCollectionDirectMembershipRule.md

 ```

 ### -InputObject

-Specifies a device collection object.
-To obtain a device collection object, use the [Get-CMCollection](Get-CMCollection.md) cmdlet.
+Specify an object for the device collection to add the rule.
+To get this object, use the [Get-CMCollection](Get-CMCollection.md) or [Get-CMDeviceCollection](Get-CMDeviceCollection.md) cmdlets.

 ```yaml
 Type: IResultObject